EliKeith404/EliKeith404/README.md

 <br/>

-<p align="center">Community taught software engineer with a deep interest in data visualization.
-Proven track record of creating and implementing successful front and back end web applications.
-Skilled in solving problems with HTML, CSS, JavaScript, React, SQL, Node, MongoDB, and Express.
-Currently looking for full time work and open to work on any interesting projects. </p>
+<p align="center">Community taught software engineer with a deep interest in automation and machine learning.
+Familiar with a wide range of languages and frameworks including HTML, CSS, JavaScript, Node.js, React, MongoDB, C#, Java, and more.
+Currently creating and programming puzzles for fellow creative minds at escape room companies!</p>
 <br/>
 ---

 <br>
 <!-- PROJECTS -->
 <h2 align="center" color="white">Projects</h2>